Empirical Design in Reinforcement Learning: More about hyperparameter selection

-Note that this procedure has never been used, to the best of our knowledge, and so it is not clear that it enjoys the same nice properties as cross-validation.
+More specifically, imagine we have $n$ environments.
+We run $H$ on all $n$ to get $\chosenh$.
+Now we use (leave-one-out) cross-validation to evaluate $\chosenh$.
+We run $H$ on all the environments except environment 1, to get $\chosenh_1$, then on all the environments except environment 2 to get $\chosenh_2$, and so on.
+We get an estimate of performance for $\chosenh_1$ by running the reinforcement learning algorithm with hyperparameter setting $\chosenh_1$ on environment 1, to get $p_1$.
+Then we do the same for $\chosenh_2$ on environment 2.
+The estimate of performance for $\chosenh$ is $\frac{1}{n} \sum_{i=1}^n p_i$.
+If instead we pick $k < n$ folds, say if $n = 10$ and $k = 5$, then we would be training on 8 environments and testing on 2.
+Note that this evaluation procedure does not actually change what hyperparameters are deployed: we are still deploying $\chosenh$.
+It just lets us get an estimate of the quality of these before deployment.\footnote{Note that this procedure has never been used, to the best of our knowledge, and so it is not clear that it enjoys the same nice properties as cross-validation.
 It might have unexpected sources of bias.
-We are not advocating that we use the above procedure, but rather trying to bring clarity by showing potential connections to standard algorithms in supervised learning.
+We are not necessarily advocating that we use the above procedure, but rather trying to bring clarity by showing potential connections to standard algorithms in supervised learning.}